 Donna Flood-Amaya is a Senior Cross-Community Moderator.
 Prior to joining Health Union as a moderator, Donna spent more than 11 years working in social media and online communities.
 She most enjoys providing an empathetic ear and making a difference in someone’s day.
 Donna was born and raised in Philadelphia, where she studied Pre-veterinary medicine.
 She now lives in The Shenandoah Valley in beautiful Virginia.
 She returned to school to pursue programming, but advocacy for her children, aspie-SPDers, guided her to Behavioral Analysis.
 Donna is engaged to a retired Navy vet and enjoys, cooking, baking, knitting, crocheting, reading, and spending time with her family.

 Lori Duffy Foster is a Cross Community Moderator for Health Union.
-Lori is a former newspaper journalist, author and freelance writer who has always been drawn to health-related issues.
+Lori is a mystery author and former newspaper journalist who has always been drawn to health-related issues.
 Her father was diagnosed with multiple sclerosis in his fifties after decades of unexplained symptoms, and she has witnessed the physical, financial, psychological and sociological struggles of a close relative with psoriatic arthritis.
 Lori has a dual bachelor’s degree in interpersonal communications and English, and a master’s degree in English.
 She works and lives in the hills of Northern Pennsylvania with her husband and four kids.
-Her first book, RAISING IDENTICAL TWINS: THE UNIQUE CHALLENGES AND JOYS OF THE EARLY YEARS, was released in 2017.
 In her spare time, she writes crime novels, hikes and enjoys her family.

 Bridget is Associate Director of Community Development at Health Union.
 She received her Bachelor’s degree in psychology from Drexel University and uses her experience in chronic disease management and smoking cessation counseling to help empower patients living with illness.
 Before joining Health Union, she created patient education materials that made health information accessible to patients of all literacy levels.
 She believes that the patient is the most important part of the healthcare team and that empowering them will undoubtedly lead to better health outcomes.